top of page

 2 cups red or green amaranth leaves, finely chopped

-Add the water, moong beans, rice, turmeric and salt to a pressure cooker, or Insta-pot, and cook till the lentils and rice are cooked and mushy, 25 minutes in the Insta-pot.
-You are looking for a gruel the consistency of a thick porridge.
+Add the water, moong beans, rice, turmeric, and salt to a pressure cooker or Insta-pot and cook until the lentils and rice are cooked and mushy, 25 minutes in the Insta-pot.
+You want a gruel with the consistency of a thick porridge.

-While the rice is cooking, Heat the ghee and sauté the onions on a medium heat till lightly golden.
-Add the ground cloves, ground, cinnamon, ground green cardamom and pepper and toss well.
-Add the amaranth leaves and sauté till they are cooked and soft, about 5-7 minutes.
+While the rice is cooking, Heat the ghee and sauté the onions on medium heat until lightly golden.
+Add the ground cloves, ground cinnamon, ground green cardamom, and pepper and toss well.
+Add the amaranth leaves and sauté until they are cooked and soft, about 5-7 minutes.

-Add the rice into the cooked leaves and stir well to mix.
+Add the rice to the cooked leaves and stir well to mix.
 Taste and adjust salt.
-You are looking for a thick porridge like consistency.
-This kedgeree tends to thicken as it sits, adjust consistency to your loiking with water right before you serve it.
+You are looking for a thick porridge-like consistency.
+This kedgeree tends to thicken as it sits, so adjust the consistency to your liking with water right before you serve it.